 Smiling/ Greeting everyone

-Did I miss any dead giveaways for Americans?
+Did I miss any dead giveaways for American travelers?
 Let me know in the comments below!